 It grows from rhizomes and prefers humid growing conditions.
 It is senstitive to strong sun.
 It belongs to the Amaryllidaceae family of plants.

-Scadoxus cinnabarinus was first named in Haemanthus cinnabarinus in 1857 by Joseph Decaisne.
-The name referred to the shade of red similar to cinnabar.
-Joseph Decaisne (1807-82) was a French botanist, though he was born in Belgium he primarily lived in France.
+In 1857 by Joseph Decaisne first named it Haemanthus cinnabarinus.
+The name referred to the flower’s shade of red, similar to cinnabar.
+Joseph Decaisne (1807-82) is a French botanist.
+Though he was born in Belgium he primarily lived in France.
 He studied flowers brought back by many travelers.
-Later in 1838, the name was changed by Constantine Samuel Rafinesque to be classified as Scadoxus.
-Scadoxus cinnabarinus is poisonous and it was used as an arrow poison in Africa.
+Later in 1838, the name Haemanthus cinnabarinus was changed by Constantine Samuel Rafinesque to be classified as Scadoxus.
+Scadoxus cinnabarinus is poisonous.
+It was used as an arrow poison in Africa.

 Scadoxus cinnabarinus grows to about 60cm or 24in.
-The flowers are bright orange and arranged in an umbel, they grow on a leafless stem.
+The flowers are bright orange.
+They grow in an umbel, on a leafless stem.
 Scadoxus cinnabarinus attracts bees, butterflies, and birds.

-Propagate Scadoxus cinnabarinus from seed, seeds are ready when they turn red and fall off the plant or fall if you touch them.
-Wipe the surface and immediately introduce them to a moist soil not in but on the surface, they germinate but not the leaves, it starts producing the rhizome and after some dormant period, the leaves will appear.
+Propagate Scadoxus cinnabarinus from seed.
+Seeds are ready when they turn red and fall off the plant. or they fall if you touch them.
+Wipe their surface and immediately introduce them to moist soil.
+Not in the soil but on the surface.
+They germinate, but not the leaves.
+They start producing the rhizome and after some dormant period, the leaves will appear.